One Day at a Time

 (Anthem, Leonard Cohen)

-Whether we grieve for a horse, a dog, a cat, or a human,
+Whether we are grieving for a horse, a dog, a cat, or a human,

 we honor the process each in our own way.
 As it should be.